 This fellow definitely has an identity crisis to deal with.
 The 1982 Cybis catalog gives his name as Theron, the Hunter which is an absolute head-scratcher because in Greek mythology the only “Theron” is one of the dogs that attacked and devoured the hunter Actaeon after he (Actaeon) was turned into a stag by the goddess Artemis.
-So by choosing this name Cybis was conflating two very adversarial characters into one completely unrelated piece (especially since the Cybis piece does not show the centaur with a bow and arrow but instead as holding a robin’s nest.)
+By choosing the name Theron, Cybis was conflating two very adversarial characters into one completely unrelated piece … especially since the Cybis piece does not show the centaur with a bow and arrow but instead as holding a robin’s nest.
 What throws a monkey wrench into the works is that this sculpture has been sold online identified “Attis”… which name actually would make sense because in Greek mythology the ill-fated lover of the goddess Cybele was indeed named Attis!
-So to have named him Attis would have at least been logical, given the (mis)naming of the female centaur as Cybele.
+To have named him Attis would have at least been logical, given the (mis)naming of the female centaur as Cybele.

 Doré is 8” high and was a declared edition of 1000.
 Conflicting sources give her introduction year as 1985 or 1986.
 In 1988 she retailed for $875 and then for $1125 throughout the 1990s.
 This sculpture by Lynn Brown was affectionately known as “the White Rock fairy” within the studio because of her similarity to the corporate logo of the White Rock Beverage Company!

 Strawberry Boy was introduced in 1988 at $295.
-He was a nonlimted edition, 4.5” high.
+He was a non-limited edition, 4.5” high.
 Both he and the following sculpture were by Lynn Brown.